Generating metadata

 # everything was done by one person, so it's not in the spreadsheet

-experimenter = "Sam Student"
+experimenter = Person(name="Some experimenter")

 # in our spreadsheet, we stored sex as M/F instead of Male/Female